The Ultimate Maui Travel Guide [ 2023 ]

 Though it feels luxe at every corner (and is tranquil and exclusive) it’s not as quiet and still as many Four Seasons tend to be, but rather has an upbeat vacation vibe that attracts a crowd of young couples, groups of friends, babymooners, and families with small children.
 This resort caters to those wanting impeccable service, understated elegance, and delicious dining on the most beautiful stretch of Maui, and as such has long been a favorite Hawaiian getaway for celebrities, actors, singers and athletes.
 Almost every A-lister has stayed here.

-For families with children, nothing beats the Grand Wailea.
+The Grand Wailea is a dreamy hotel option in Maui – especially ideal for families with children, but great for couples too!
 Neighbor to the Four Seasons Resort Maui, Grand Wailea is oceanfront on beautiful Wailea Beach.
 With 40 acres of property (yes, that’s why they call it ‘Grand’) and 780 guest rooms (!!).
 The Grand Wailea is one of the biggest, most well-known luxury resorts in Maui, featuring a very-grand pool area that is 2,000-feet-long, with nine (that’s right, NINE!!!) pools, on six different levels, connected by waterslides (yup… kid HEAVEN!).
 There’s even the world’s only WATER elevator.
 Your kids will be in their happy place.

-The Fairmont Kea Lani is one of the best Maui resorts.
+The Fairmont Kea Lani is one of the best Maui resorts, and one of my personal favorites.
 It has 450 spacious suites on 22 beachfront acres of property that boasts three pools, four restaurants, a beautiful spa, and some world-class golf.
 It is one of the few Maui resorts that beautifully balances the art of entertaining families and couples alike, and you’ll see plenty of both at the resort.
 The Fairmont’s oceanfront villas and suites are some of the largest rooms in Maui, so if you’re coming with a group or looking for a great luxury villa option – these are some of the very best on the island.

 With private lanais, a drop-dead-gorgeous infinity pool, and a sleek contemporary feel, the Wailea Beach Resort is one of my favorite picks for hotels in Maui.
 The rates tend to be decent for Wailea and it’s one of the most beautiful (and new!) properties – in a great location.
 During the day, you can soak up the sun in their beautiful newly-renovated Makani oceanfront pools which feature cabanas and fire pits.
 You’ll enjoy breakfast, lunch, dinner, and sunset mai tais at the Marriott’s new Kapa restaurant and bar ( one of the best happy hour spots in Maui! ) .
 They also have the Nalu Adventure Pool for families (with the longest resort waterslide in Hawaii).

-The Andaz is many people’s favorite hotels on Maui.
+The Andaz is many people’s favorite hotels on Maui, and is a main competitor to its neighbor the Four Seasons.
 It has a sleek, young, country-club ambiance and stunning oceanfront views, with 4 infinity pools, 2 restaurants, a full-service spa, and 15 acres on Waikapu Beach.
 Each Andaz room also comes with its own balcony, perfect for watching those unbeatable Maui sunsets.

 Just right on the beach, Wailea Ekahi Village has 34 acres of tropical gardens and 4 outdoor swimming pools. is a great choice for anyone looking for condos and the best value in Wailea!
 They have 1 and 2 bedroom condos available, as well as studios for solo travelers.